 Even on days with big events, parking is free for registered hotel guests (it’s included in the amenities fee).

-(Here’s a map showing you the Greektown Self-Parking garage (red star), along with casino valet parking (brown star), hotel valet parking (gray star), and other valet entrances and nearby parking garages)
+(Here’s a map showing you the Greektown’s main Self-Parking garage (red star), along with casino valet parking (brown star), hotel valet parking (gray star), and other valet entrances and nearby parking garages)

 Greektown Casino Hotel Parking Garages and Self-Parking

 The Greektown’s Self-Parking garage (red star on map), is attached to the hotel and is a decent walk to the casino.
-The main garage offers free self-parking (usually), and valet parking is free.
+The main garage offers self-parking, and valet parking is free for hotel guests.
 The other two nearby garages (yellow star and green star), are pay-to-park garages.

 Here are the four Greektown Casino Parking Garages: